ShaunWu25/ShaunWu25.github.io/_posts/2020-03-08-Buckling-Simulation.md

 One may ask, how we can improve the process to avoid buckling occured? well, there are some factors we can work on:
 1. Print slower: slower you print, higher strength and stiffness are developed.
-2. Wideren print width: wider you print, more stable it will be.
+2. Widener print width: wider you print, more stable it will be.
-3. Adding internal strucutre.
+3. Add internal strucutre.
-4. Avoid long stretch wall
+4. Tweak material propertise, e.g. mixing cement accelerator.

-Here is quick example of how adding internal structure can help with minimising buckling compared to no internal structure.
+Here is quick example of how adding internal structures can help with minimising buckling compared to no internal structure.

 <img src="{{site.url}}/assets/2003_BucklingSimulation/200312_Crossing.gif" style="display: block; margin: auto;" />
 <img src="{{site.url}}/assets/2003_BucklingSimulation/200312_noCrossing.gif" style="display: block; margin: auto;" />

+[try][1]

+[1]:{{ site.url }}/assets/strengthDevelopment.JPG

 ----
 **In Collaboration With**: Witteveen+Bos, Karamba 3D, Nanyan Technology University